United States congressional conference committee

 A conference committee is a joint committee of the United States Congress appointed by the House of Representatives and Senate to resolve disagreements on a particular bill.
 A conference committee is usually composed of senior members of the standing committees of each house that originally considered the legislation.

 The use of the conference committee process has steadily declined in recent decades.
-Sixty-seven conference reports were produced as recently as the 104th Congress (1995–96), falling to just three in the 113th Congress (2013–14).
+Sixty-seven conference reports were produced as recently as the 104th Congress (1995–97), falling to zero in the 117th Congress (2021–2023) and just one in the 118th Congress (2023–2025).
+There has been zero reports in the 119th Congress as of 4 November 2025.

 Going to conference

 Conference committees operate after the House and the Senate have passed different versions of a bill.
 Conference committees exist to draft a compromise bill that both houses can accept.
 Both houses of Congress must pass identical legislation in order for a bill to be presented to the president.
 The two houses can reach that point through the process of amendments between Houses, where the House passes the Senate bill with a House amendment, or vice versa, but this process can be cumbersome.
 Thus, some bills pass both Houses through the use of a conference committee.

 After one house passes a bill, the second house often passes the same bill, with an amendment representing the second house's work product.
 The second house then sends a message to the first house, asking the first house to concur with the second house's amendment.
 If the first house does not like the second house's amendment, then the first house can disagree with the amendment of the second house, request a conference, appoint conferees, and send a message to that effect to the second house.
 The second house then insists on its amendment, agrees to a conference, and appoints conferees.

 Each house determines the number of conferees from its house.
 The number of conferees need not be equal.
 To conclude its business, a majority of both House and Senate delegations to the conference must indicate their approval by signing the conference report.

-The authority to appoint conferees lies in the entire House, and the entire Senate appoints conferees by adopting a debatable motion to do so.
-But leadership have increasingly exercised authority in the appointment of conferees.
+The authority to appoint conferees lies in the entire House, and the entire Senate appoints conferees by adopting a debatable motion to do so, but leadership have increasingly exercised authority in the appointment of conferees.

 The House and Senate may instruct conferees, but these instructions are not binding.